learn-co-curriculum/ruby-oo-fundamentals-object-initialization/README.md

 When `#new` is called with an argument, it will pass that argument (or arguments) to the `#initialize` method and invoke that method.
 The code in `#initialize` will then run, using any arguments from `#new`.

-The initialize method is what's called a callback method, because it is automatically invoked every time the `#new` method is used to create a new instance of the class.
+The initialize method is automatically invoked every time the `#new` method is used to create a new instance of the class.

 You can also think of the initialize method as a constructor method.
 A constructor method is invoked upon the creation of an instance of a class and used to help define the instance of that class.